 A Technical Advisory Committee (TAC) has been established for the development of the region-wide SWRP and includes representatives from the State Water Board, Central Coast Regional Water Quality Control Board, and interested parties such as municipalities, water suppliers, local agencies, non-governmental organizations, public utilities, and regulatory agencies.

-There are nine (9) TAC Areas established to faciliate stakeholder involvement and stormwater resource planning efforts.
+There are nine (9) TAC Areas established to facilitate stakeholder involvement and stormwater resource planning efforts.

 TAC members are designated as the lead representatives for each TAC Area.
 Stakeholders are invited to contact the Coastal San Luis Resource Conservation District (CLSRCD) at firstname.lastname@example.org or (805) 772-4391 for more information.